John Chrysostom: Homily against homosexuality

 John Chrysostom's most notable discourse in this regard is his fourth homily on Romans 1:26, where he argues as follows:

 All these affections then were vile, but chiefly the mad lust after males; for the soul is more the sufferer in sins, and more dishonored, than the body in diseases. ...
 [The men] have done an insult to nature itself.
 And a yet more disgraceful thing than these is it, when even the women seek after these intercourses, who ought to have more sense of shame than men.

 He says the active male victimizes the passive male in a way that leaves him more enduringly dishonored than even a victim of murder since the victim of this act must "live under" the shame of the "insolency".
 The victim of a murder, by contrast, carries no dishonor.
 He asserts that punishment will be found in Hell for such transgressors and that women can be guilty of the sin as much as men.
 Chrysostom argues that the male passive partner has effectively renounced his manhood and become a woman – such an individual deserves to be "driven out and stoned".
 He attributes the cause to "luxury".
 "Do not, he means (Paul), because you have heard that they burned, suppose that the evil was only in desire.
 For the greater part of it came of their luxuriousness, which also kindled into flame their lust".

 According to scholar Michael Carden, Chrysostom was particularly influential in shaping early Christian thought that same-sex desire was an evil, claiming that he altered a traditional interpretation of Sodom as a place of inhospitality to one where the sexual transgressions of the Sodomites became paramount.
 However, other scholars – such as Kruger and Nortjé-Meyer – dispute this, arguing that the author of the Epistle of Jude already interpreted the sin of Sodom as homosexuality in the New Testament.

+Yet theologian Stephen Morris calls for a more nuanced interpretation of Chrysostom's attitude towards homosexuality, arguing that "it can be dangerous to assume that an opinion expressed in one homily or tract represents an author's attitude across his entire corpus or career, and Chrysostom's preaching is often situational," and noting that "not infrequently does he contradict himself."